cartesi/docs/cartesi-rollups/tutorials/machine-learning.md

 ## Changing the application

-This dApp was created generically, so you can change the target dataset and predictor algorithm.
+This dApp was created generically, so that you can change the target dataset and predictor algorithm.

 To change those, open the file `model/build_model.py` and change the following variables defined at the beginning of the script: